ArghyaChatterjee/odrive_ros/README.md

 ```
 export PYTHONPATH=/home/__your_user_here__/python3_ws/src/odrive_ros/src/odrive_ros/:/usr/local/lib/python3.8/dist-packages/odrive/pyfibre/fibre/
 ```
-The `/opt/ros/melodic/lib/python2.7/dist-packages` automatically comes in the `$PYTHONPATH` if the installation is from binary.
-This makes your life difficult by importing some packages from local repository while importing others from global binary package installed during standard ros melodic installation based on python2.
-This assumes installation in Linux and catkin; other installations require slightly different filepaths and commands.
+6. The `/opt/ros/melodic/lib/python2.7/dist-packages` automatically comes in the `$PYTHONPATH` if the ROS Melodic installation is from binary and one has sourced his binary melodic packages path `source /opt/ros/melodic/setup.bash` inside .bashrc file.
+This makes your life difficult as during runtime (calling roslaunch or rosrun in the terminal) ros tries to import some packages from local repository while trying to import others from global binary package repository (/opt/ros/melodic) installed during standard python 2.7 based ROS melodic installation.

 # Python2 compatibility
 # ARCHIVE NOTICE 2021-02-04